pelimimian/ACI-FRED/README.md

 # ACI-FRED

-A display window that allows people to email and text individuals from google spreadsheets
+A display window that allows people to email and text individuals from google spreadsheets.

+Code is written in JavaScript, HTML/CSS along with Google API